Logo

 Key considerations of penetration testing

-If conducted by an inexperienced tester or without due attention, penetration testing can bring more damage than benefits.
-You need to consider the major drawbacks of this testing before conducting it.
+If conducted by an inexperienced tester or without due attention, penetration testing can cause more damage than benefits.
+Before conducting it, you need to consider its major drawbacks.

 Here are some key penetration testing risks:

-• The high cost of a mistake.
+• Infrastructure damage or data exposure.
 Pentesters work with sensitive data and infrastructure.
 If tests arenโ€™t carried out properly, they can crash servers and expose or corrupt data.
 Itโ€™s a security risk to be considered, especially during black-box testing.

-• Unrealistic conditions and biased results.
+• Biased or unrealistic results.
 If your security team knows about an upcoming test or conducts the test themselves, they may prepare for it.
 The point of any security assessment is to get a reality check and prioritize future improvements.
 If pentesting is conducted in an unrealistic environment, thereโ€™s little hope for meaningful results.

-• Time and scope limitations.
+• Insufficient threat coverage.
 As with any process, thereโ€™s a technical task for pentesting and a due date for preparing a report.
-This limits the number of exploits pentesters can use, especially if you employ a third-party testing organization.
+This limits the number of vulnerabilities pentesters can exploit, especially if you employ a third-party testing organization.
 Hackers, on the other hand, usually have unlimited time to plan an attack.
-Therefore, you canโ€™t rely on the results of one instance of penetration testing to improve cybersecurity, especially if it was severely limited in time.
+Therefore, you canโ€™t rely on the results of one instance of penetration testing to improve cybersecurity, especially if the testing is severely time-limited.

-Still, pentesting brings more benefits than risks to the table.
+Still, if conducted correctly, pentesting brings more benefits than risks.
 Also, there are several best practices that can help you handle the issues weโ€™ve discussed.

 Best practices to maximize pentesting results